 Car and truck drivers can be annoyed by motorcycles—but the truth is, motorcyclists have just as much a right to the road.
 And they have every bit as much a right to be safe.

-Federal safety research data shows deadly traffic accidents result from drivers not looking out for motorcyclists.
+Federal safety research data shows deadly traffic accidents result from a single, fatal mistake by drivers: not looking out for riders.
 As we’ve reported before, car and truck drivers cause serious injuries to innocent motorcyclists by ignoring basic safety rules of the road.

 The Major Cause of Fatal Motorcycle Crashes by Motorists

 Data compiled by the National Highway Traffic Safety Administration (NHTSA) in 2004 and 2012 shows a high number of fatal motorcycle–passenger vehicle crashes resulted from cars or trucks turning left while a motorcycle went straight.
 In 2004 these wrecks comprised 39% of all such fatalities, and in 2012 it bumped up to 41%.